benanthoney-97/dialogue-widget/llamaparse/June-24-Examiner-Report.md

 You may use your own words or quotations from the text.

-1. bitter cold
+Student response: 1. bitter cold

-2. frost - begotten.
+Student response: 2. frost - begotten.

 **(Total for Question 2 = 2 marks)**